 NONSTEROIDAL ANTI-INFLAMMATORY DRUG (NSAID)

-Celebrex is a prescription medication that was approved by the Food and Drug Administration (FDA) in 1998 to treat pain, fever, and inflammation.
-It is also known by its drug name, Celecoxib.
-Celebrex is used to treat joint pain, and swelling caused by rheumatoid arthritis.
+Celebrex is a prescription drug approved by the U.S. Food and Drug Administration (FDA)to treat pain, fever, and inflammation associated with rheumatoid arthritis.
 Celebrex does not prevent joint damage or slow the progression of rheumatoid arthritis.
-Unlike other drugs in its class, Celebrex does not interfere with blood clotting.
+Celebrex is also referred to by its drug name, Celecoxib.

-Celebrex is an NSAID.
-NSAIDs help reduce fever, pain and inflammation.
+Celebrex is a nonsteroidal anti-inflammatory drug (NSAID).
+NSAIDs help reduce fever, pain, and inflammation.
 Celebrex is believed to work by inhibiting the production of chemicals that promote inflammation in the body.

 How do I take it?